rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/BJkJKgk.png"/>
-On the VTP server (DSW1), I changed the domain name to grilledonion and set VTP to version 2.
+On the VTP server (DSW1), I changed the domain name to "grilledonion" and set VTP to version 2.
 <br />
 <br />
 <img src="https://i.imgur.com/IydGQCL.png"/>
-On the VTP clients (ASW1, 2, 3), I set the VTP mode to client, and the configurations on DSW1 were automatically applied.
+On the VTP clients (the ASWs), I set the VTP mode to client, and the configurations on DSW1 were automatically applied.
 Note that DSW2 is also a server, but it also synced to DSW1’s changes.
 <br />
 <br />
 <img src="https://i.imgur.com/X0Xv5Uo.png"/>